romaissalmh/elections2022/web-service/README.md

 # Front-end side of elections2022

-This project the React.JS code of https://elections2022.imag.fr/
+This project contains the Front-end of our web service https://elections2022.imag.fr/ made using React.JS

 In the project directory, you can run: